-A student is determined to be missing when a report comes to the attention of the college and the college official receiving the report determines the report to be credible.
-The college official receiving the report will collect and document the following information at the time of the report:

-- The name and relationship of the person making the report. - o The date, time and location of the missing student was last seen. - The general routine or habits of the suspected missing student (i.e.-visiting friends who live off-campus, working a job away from campus, etc.) including any recent changes in behavior or demeanor. - The missing student's cell phone number and email address if known by the reporter. - The campus housing department staff is required to immediately begin a search for the missing student by: - o Initiating an investigation to determine the validity of the report of the missing student. - o Immediately forward the report of the missing student to the appropriate campus administrators and campus security. - Locate the missing student.
+- A student is determined to be missing when a report comes to the attention of the college and the college official receiving the report determines the report to be credible.
+The college official receiving the report will collect and document the following information at the time of thereport: - The name and relationship of the person making the report. - The date, time and location of the missing student was last seen. - The general routine or habits of the suspected missing student (i.e.-visiting friends who live off-campus, working a job away from campus, etc.) including any recent changes in behavior or demeanor. - The missing student's cell phone number and email address if known by the reporter. - The campus housing department staff is required to immediately begin a search for the missing student by: - o Initiating an investigation to determine the validity of the report of the missing student. - o Immediately forward the report of the missing student to the appropriate campus administrators and campus security. - Locate the missing student.
 The Housing Department may use any or all of the following resources to assist in locating the student: check the student's room; talk to the student's roommate(s), Resident Assistants, and floor mates to determine if anyone can confirm the missing student's whereabouts and/or confirm the date, time, and location the student was last seen; call and text the student's cell phone and call any other numbers on record; send the missing student an email; contact any on or off-campus known friends of the missing student; etc. - Decide as to the status of the missing student.
-Contacting the individual identified by the missing student as the emergency contact within 24 hours of making the determination that the student is missing. - If the missing student is under the age of 18, notify the student's custodial parent or guardian within 24 hours of the determination that the student is missing. - If a student living in campus housing is missing for more than 24 hours, the campus housing staff (or any other CCC employee who is the first person to learn of a missing student) is required to immediately refer the missing student report to CCC Campus Security - or, inthe absence of Campus Security, to local law enforcement officials. - Additionally, the campus Housing Department staff (or other CCC employee who first learns of a missing student) will notify the College Dean of Student Success and the Associate Dean of Students of the missing student as soon as possible, within 12hours of the initial determination that the student is missing. - Within 24 hours of a determination that a student is missing, the College Dean of Student Success or the Associate Dean of Students will notify the appropriate law enforcement agency to report the missing student. - Documentation concerning the missing student reported to the appropriate law enforcement agency will be kept in the office of the College Dean of Student Success.
+Contacting the individual identified by the missing student as the emergency contact within 24 hours of making the determination that the student is missing. - o If the missing student is under the age of 18, notify the student's custodial parent or guardian within 24 hours of the determination that the student is missing. - If a student living in campus housing is missing for more than 24 hours, the campus housing staff (or any other CCC employee who is the first person to learn of a missing student) is required to immediately refer the missing student report to CCC Campus Security or, in the absence of Campus Security, to local law enforcement officials.
+In addition, the employee who first learns of a missing student must make an official report to the Dean of Student Success. - Furthermore, the campus Housing Department staff (or other CCC employee who first learns of a missing student) will make a report to the College Dean of Student Success and the Associate Dean of Students of the missing student as soon as possible, within 12hours of the initial determination that the student is missing. - Within 24 hours of a determination that a student is missing, the College Dean of Student Success or the Associate Dean of Students will notify the appropriate law enforcement agency to report the missing student. - Documentation concerning the missing student reported to the appropriate law enforcement agency will be kept in the office of the College Dean of Student Success.